Getting car insurance for your new car is an integral step in the purchasing process. Here's what you need to know before you buy.

 Should I compare car insurance quotes for my new car?

 Comparing car insurance quotes is one of the easiest and most efficient ways of ensuring you get the best rate and the coverage options that fit you best.
-Esurance makes comparing quotes easy — once you've got our numbers in hand, you'll be able to compare our rate with multiple companies' without even leaving our site.
-And if you see a policy that works better than ours, you can continue to buy it directly online.
+You can get a quote for new car insurance from Esurance in just minutes.

 Can I insure my new car with a different insurer before my current policy ends?